Is project-based education a new idea?

 The apprenticeship model was fairly simple and straightforward.
 A young person would find a mentor who knew their trade and they would work under this person until they had developed the skills to work on their own.
 When they could work independently, they graduated from apprentice to journeyman.
 The final step beyond journeyman was master craftsman for those who excelled in their work and mastered the trade.

-This model was practiced back in the Middle Ages and even earlier.
+This model was common practice back in the Middle Ages and even earlier.

 Learning a Trade in the 21st Century